BEST MATCHA TEA UK 2020 BUYER’S GUIDE

 5. May lower cholesterol and blood sugar

-Matcha powder is known for lowering bad cholesterol (LDL cholesterol) as well as improve insulin sensitivity in type-2 diabetes.
+Matcha is known for lowering bad cholesterol (LDL cholesterol) as well as improve insulin sensitivity in type-2 diabetes.
 Green tea polyphenols and polysaccharides are the components that are effective in lowering blood sugar.
-Polysaccharides in green tea possess the same ability to regulate blood sugar as insulin does.
+Polysaccharides in green tea possess the same ability to regulate sugar level as insulin does.

 If you are looking to lower your cholesterol, you should drink green tea in combination with avoiding high-cholesterol foods.
-While matcha powder is in no way a magic bullet, in combination with healthy lifestyle choices, this powerful ingredient can aid in lowering cholesterol as well as sugar.
+While matcha powder is in no way a magic bullet, in combination with healthy lifestyle choices, this powerful ingredient can aid in lowering cholesterol.

 6. Powerful detoxifier

 Matcha is also a powerful detoxifier.
 Because matcha is grown in the shade, it is richer in chlorophyll than any other green tea.
 This chlorophyll content aids in the ability to clear the body of toxins and heavy metals, such as aluminium, lead, mercury, poisons, dioxins, and hormone disrupters.
 Matcha is a superior daily detox that de-acidifies the body, restores its natural pH balance, and cleans and purifies the blood.